-Some insurers do not pay for certain medications.
-These often include brand medications, or certain formulations which are not covered (e.g. films tend to be more expensive than tablets).
+Some insurers do not pay for certain medications- this is something that is out of QuickMD's control.
 Here are ways to resolve this, sorted from quickest to most lengthy:

 - The easiest way to resolve this is to ask your pharmacist which formulation is covered by your insurer and to have them substitute the medication for either a generic alternative or a different formulation (e.g. pills instead of strips).
 Note that all our prescriptions per default are sent allowing the pharmacist to substitute.
 If your pharmacist insists on having a revised prescription sent, please let us know by contacting us here.

-- If your medication is already generic or for whatever reason you cannot switch to a covered alternative, ask your pharmacist to fax us the prior authorization request (fax: 888-777-1921)
+- If your medication is already generic or for whatever reason you cannot switch to a covered alternative, ask your pharmacist to fax the prior authorization to your insurance company directly.

 - If you contacted your insurer and they have to speak with us directly, please complete this form.
-We will generally contact your insurer within 1 business day but processing on their end may take several days.
+We will generally contact your insurer within 5-7 business days.
+Processing from the insurance company may take up to 30 days.

-If you have waited at least 2 business days since the prior authorization has been submitted, you may contact us here to inquire about the status.
+If it has been 15 business days since your prior authorization has been submitted, you may contact us here to inquire about the status.